ambanum/disinformation-chatbots/README.md

 Install `docker`.
 Run a mattermost image: `docker run --name mattermost-preview -d --publish 8065:8065 --add-host dockerhost:127.0.0.1 mattermost/mattermost-preview`

 Access the local mattermost instance at `localhost:8065`.
-Create a new team, a new channel, an integration (slask command) to `http://host.docker.internal:3000/botometer` (GET).
+Create a new team, a new channel, an integration (slash command) to `http://host.docker.internal:3000/botometer` (GET).
 In "system console"/"advanced"/"developer", add the trusted hosts `127.0.0.1 localhost host.docker.internal`.

 Install redis and run a server: `redis-server`.